 “Normally, I’d disagree,” Damselfly said from above, her voice modulator both making her voice ‘buzzy’ and acting like a loudspeaker.
 “But come on, Ollie!
 Do you think there’s any chance we won’t be Justice Wing’s top priority after this?
 If anything, taking her down delays them!”

-Crosspointe forced herself not to react — not to move.
+Crosspointe forced themself not to react — not to move.
 Barricade sounded anxious to crush her into pulp, but that might be adrenalin at work.
 Damselfly?
 Had a reason.
 Still, Bandolier was clearly in charge, and he—

 “God damn it,” Bandolier muttered.
 “Fine!” he shouted.